 The developers of Heatherton gave to the Derby City Council, from money received in the purchase price of Heatherton houses, £330,000 to be spent on the “provision of leisure facilities within 1 mile of the boundaries of the development area before April 2019.

-Here are the ideas that the Parks Department have considered.
+Here are the projects that the Parks Department are working on.

 HP-Heatherton Pond Parking and Platforms